 1956: Buddy Holly recorded “That’ll Be The Day” for the first time with the Three Tunes in Nashville at producer Owen Bradley’s barn, which had been converted into a recording studio.
-Decca, displeased with Holly’s previous two singles, did not issue recordings from the session.
-After the song was re-recorded by the Crickets in 1957 and became a hit, Decca released the original recording as a single on in early September, but despite Holly’s newfound stardom, it did not chart.
+Decca Records, displeased with Holly’s previous two singles, did not issue recordings from the session.
+After the song was re-recorded by the Crickets in 1957 and became a hit, Decca released the original recording as a single in early September, but despite Holly’s newfound stardom with the Crickets, it did not chart.

 1966: Blues Breakers with Eric Clapton, the first studio album by John Mayall & the Bluesbreakers, was released.
 The album consists of blues standards by long-established artists such as Otis Rush, Freddie King, and Robert Johnson as well as a few originals penned by Mayall and Clapton, many of which serve as a showcase for Clapton’s playing.
 Although he sang on several Yardbirds’ recordings, “Ramblin’ on My Mind” was Clapton’s first recorded solo lead vocal performance, which Clapton had been reluctant to record.
 After recording, Clapton left to form Cream.

 1974: Stevie Wonder released his seventeenth studio album, Fulfillingness’ First Finale.
-The LP later spent nine consecutive weeks at #1 on Billboard’s R&B chart and was his first to top Billboard’s pop chart since 1966.
+It spent nine consecutive weeks at #1 on Billboard’s R&B chart and was his first to top Billboard’s pop chart since 1966.

 1977: Elvis Costello released his debut album, My Aim Is True.
 It was the first of five consecutive albums by Costello produced by Nick Lowe and cost £2,000 to record.

 1979: Neil Young & Crazy Horse’s live album Rust Never Sleeps was released.
-Half acoustic and half electric, most of the album had been recorded at San Francisco’s Boarding House during their 1978 tour with studio overdubs added afterward.
+Half acoustic and half electric, most of the album was recorded at San Francisco’s Boarding House during their 1978 tour with studio overdubs added afterward.

 1986: “Sledgehammer” by Peter Gabriel became his second #1 on the Billboard Hot 100, as well as his first major top 10 hit internationally.